vector090/alpine-autosetup/README.md

 You can customize:

+- ``config``: main configuration file to customize your installation.
+You can also have multiple copies for different templates.
 - ``setup-alpine-answers.in``: note that this script was developed mostly with [diskless installations](https://wiki.alpinelinux.org/wiki/Installation#Diskless_Mode) in mind.
 - ``apk-repositories.in``: it's just your system's /etc/apk/repositories file.
 - ``25-autosetup.start.in``: the local service.
 Not much to see here, it just starts all the scripts below.